I cannot recall anything I said or did that would cause my parents to think I wanted a Magnus electric chord organ.

 Did a teacher mention something to my parents?
 There were pianos in classrooms back when I went to school.
 Maybe I had hopped up and tried to play the instrument, and a teacher caught something in my eye that she recognized.

-It’s a mystery and a wonder.
-My parents didn’t have money to buy a luxury like that.
-But somehow it came to be: a musical instrument that wasn’t borrowed, that I wouldn’t have to give back at the end of the school year.
+It is a mystery.
+My parents didn’t have money to buy a luxury like an electric organ.
+Yet, somehow it came to be: a musical instrument that wasn’t a loaner I had to give back at the end of the school year.

-Included with the organ were two songbooks and instructions on how to use my left hand to push the chord buttons and my right hand to pick out the notes.
+Included with the organ were two songbooks with instructions on using my left hand to push the chord buttons and my right hand to pick out the notes.
 Before long, I was playing songs and feeling proud.

 I loved that organ.
-I would walk in the house after school, sit on the padded bench, and play.
+I would walk into the house after school, sit on the padded bench, and play.
 If Mom was there, she would listen, smile, and encourage.

-I was 7 or 8 years old when I received it.
-And with it I discovered that I could make music.
+I was eight or nine when I received the gift and discovered that I could make music.
 I wasn’t just listening or singing along.
 I was making it.
-With my hands I was able to bring forth sounds that evoked … something.
+With my hands, I could bring forth sounds that evoked … something.
 I couldn’t put words to it then.

-And then, as the sun gave up the day and the colors changed the room, as the loveliness of the piece filled the room, a child’s heart for music came into being.
+Then, as the sun made its way below the horizon and the colors changed the room, as the loveliness of the music filled the space, a child’s heart for music came into being.

 I began to cry.

-I’ll be singing my favorite Christmas hymn, O Holy Night, as a soloist during my church’s Christmas Eve candlelight service.
-Music can still bring me to tears, as this hymn does, especially these two lines:
+For many years, I had the privilege of singing O Holy Night — one of my favorite Christmas hymns — as a soloist during my church’s annual Christmas Eve candlelight service.
+Music can still bring me to tears, as that hymn does, especially the melody and words of these two lines:

 Long lay the world in sin and error pining